 Song Writing: original lyrics are composed through both structured and unstructured formats with accompanying music facilitated by the therapist in order to support emotional content and provide empathic understanding

-Melodic and Harmonic Cuing: the tonal structure of familiar songs is manipulated to create a sense of suspension and anticipation which in turn primes neurological responses for communication.
+Melodic and Harmonic Cueing: the tonal structure of familiar songs is manipulated to create a sense of suspension and anticipation which in turn primes neurological responses for communication.
 This can be used to promote verbal expression in children with communication delays or individuals rehabilitating speech disorders such as Aphasia

 Therapeutic Instrumental Music Performance: musical instruments are used to exercise and simulate functional movement patterns in motor rehabilitation as therapists provide neurological cues musically for spatial, force and temporal aspects of movement